kirichoi/DrosophilaOlfaction/README.md

     - *neuprint_PNallinrvt_df.pkl*: a pickled instance of Pandas DataFrame containing information about all queried neurons
     - *conn_(PNKC/PNLH)_df.pkl*: a pickled instance of Pandas DataFrame containing the connectivity information
     - *neuron_(PNKC/PNLH)_df.pkl*: a pickled instance of Pandas DataFrame containing the information about third-order neurons
+    - *conn_(PNKC/PNLH)_df_8.pkl*: a pickled instance of Pandas DataFrame containing the connectivity information when using higher synaptic weight threshold
+    - *neuron_(PNKC/PNLH)_df_8.pkl*: a pickled instance of Pandas DataFrame containing the information about third-order neurons when using higher synaptic weight threshold